Home » Business Email Etiquette Articles » Please Keep Business Social Media About Business

 Every Communication Brands You

-Branding online is something that many folks disregard and is difficult to attain.
-Your “brand” whether that be just you or a larger business entity is something that needs to be built and reinforced consistently.
+Many folks disregard online branding, which is difficult to attain.
+Your “brand,” whether that be just you or a larger business entity, needs to be built and reinforced consistently.

-My brand is one of being open to helping others, sharing my knowledge and keeping all my business communications about business.
-I’m also a straight shooter.
-Those who work with me appreciate that.
+My brand is one of being open to helping others, sharing my knowledge, and keeping all my business communications about business.
+I’m also a straight shooter, and those who work with me appreciate that.
 I am my “brand.”

-I don’t post about what I ate for lunch or cute puppy videos on my business timelines.
-Although I do have the cutest puppy ever and could get away with that.
+I don’t post what I ate for lunch or cute puppy videos on my business timelines.
+However, I have the cutest puppy ever and could get away with that.

-I also don’t post personal opinions, negative commentary or name call over the headlines or politics of the day.
+I also don’t post personal opinions, negative commentary, or name-calling over the headlines or politics of the day.
 What does that have to do with my business?

-But to an increasing number of onliners anything goes.
-And speaking for myself, I cringe when I see a great discussion or post take a turn to the headlines of the day.
+But to an increasing number of onliners, anything goes.
+Speaking for myself, I cringe when I see a great discussion or post take a turn to the day’s headlines.

-Unlike so many, I don’t feel the need to get my point of view aggressively out there, correct other’s opinions or interject on threads via personal attacks on what I feel about any subject.
-Even business related.
+Unlike so many, I don’t feel the need to aggressively express my point of view, correct others’ opinions, or interject on threads with personal attacks on what I feel about any subject, even business-related.

 A Personal Touch

-Yes, there have been times, albeit rarely, where I will share, carefully and selectively, a personal opinion.
-I am human after all.
+Yes, there have been times, albeit rarely, when I will share a personal opinion carefully and selectively.
+I am human, after all.
 But that is the exception, not the rule.
 And I stay away from controversial topics.

 People don’t hire me to know my opinions.
-They hire me to help make them successful and to hold them accountable for their actions — or lack there of.
+They hire me to help them succeed and to hold them accountable for their actions—or lack thereof.
 That’s what consultants and coaches do.

-Same goes for those services or products I choose to use.
+The same goes for the services or products I choose to use.
 I don’t care about who they voted for or their politically correct stances on any subject.
+(That is, unless they ram it down my throat.)
 I just care that they support the product or service I am paying for.

-For some folks sharing every life experience or thought is part of their brand — if that works for them, that’s fine.
+For some folks, sharing every life experience or thought is part of their brand, and if that works for them, that’s fine.
 It’s a personal choice that each of us has to make.
 Depending on the business or product, that personal touch can be part of their success formula.

-With that said, there is no place for the blatant nastiness, innuendo and name-calling I’ve increasingly been witness to online.
-In business venues.
+That said, there is no place for the blatant nastiness, innuendo, and name-calling I’ve increasingly been witness to online and in business venues.

 All Business ALL the Time?

-By saying keep business social media all business doesn’t mean you leave out your personality or even exclude little personal tid-bits here and there.
-Business is about people and relationships after all.
+By saying keep business social media all business, I don’t mean you leave out your personality or even exclude little personal tidbits here and there.
+Business is about people and relationships, after all.

-But what’s with all the arguing, sarcasm and accusatory commentary that is becoming more commonplace online?
-This certainly is not conducive to open discussion and sharing of ideas.
-Both of which are important to business success.
+But what’s with all the arguing, sarcasm, and accusatory commentary that is becoming more commonplace online?
+This certainly is not conducive to open discussion and the sharing of ideas, both of which are important to business success.

-I’ll be reading thread on LinkedIn only to have someone comment about something that isn’t factually true and purely emotional in an accusatory tone.
-Okay, you can do that but does that attract potential business partners or collaboration — the reason you are on LinkedIn?
+Yes, you can do that, but does that attract potential business partners or collaboration—the reason you are on LinkedIn?
 Probably not.

-Not because someone may disagree with your personal opinions, although for some that would be reason enough.
-(Maybe I’m wrong and that approach will have like minds gravitate to you?)
+This is not because someone may disagree with your personal opinions, although for some, that would be reason enough.
 But speaking for myself, I just don’t want that type of negative energy in my business communications and relationships.

 Freedom of Speech